Fruit Of My Womb

 I cannot blame it on distractions

-I cannot hide how its me that fails
+I cannot hide how my courage fails

 Perhaps we both know that I will fail